Distributor Legal Center

 •Order number (unique)

-2. Product catalogs from Supplier to Cloud Service
+2. Product catalogs from Distributor to Cloud Service

 Technical procedure for transmission of other components shall be agreed by the Parties.
 Unless agreed otherwise, both Parties shall use commercially reasonable efforts to transmit all components through Integration in real time.